raresGabriel01/friendship-chat/README.md

 You can access the platform here: https://friendship-chat.herokuapp.com

+## How does it work ?

+First of all, you'll need to create a new account and confirm your e-mail adress.
+After that, a profile will be associated with your account and it will be stored in our database.
+Your profile will include your interests, your username and also a profile picture.

+Whenever you start searching for a chat partner, the platform will look for other searching users and will find you a suitable partner depending on how many keywords you have in common with them

 ## How to use it ?
 Access the platform, create a new account, fill your hobbies on "my profile" section, go to https://friendship-chat.herokuapp.com/chat press 'Start chatting' and you're good to go.
 The server will search a chat partner for you.